-The resolutions to be proposed at the forthcoming Annual General Meeting are set out in the formal notice of the meeting, as set out on page 65 and 66.
+The resolutions to be proposed at the forthcoming Annual General Meeting are set out in the formal notice of the meeting, as set out on pages 68 and 69.

 Recommendation

 The Board considers that the resolutions to be proposed at the Annual General Meeting are in the best interests of the Company and it is unanimously recommended that shareholders support these proposals as the Board intends to do in respect of their own holdings.